Covering Cancer?

 A few fearless leaders

-Reader’s Digest, Fury, In fact, and CONSUMER REPORTS were among the few exceptions in the print media to report unequivocally about the growing evidence that cigarette smoking caused lung cancer.
+Reader’s Digest, Fury, In fact, The Nation, and CONSUMER REPORTS were among the few exceptions in the print media to report unequivocally about the growing evidence that cigarette smoking caused lung cancer.

 “‘STOP CANCER” DRIVE SUPPRESSES SCIENTIFIC NEWS LINKING DISEASE TO WELL-ADVERTISED CIGARETTES: New Evidence on Tobacco–Killed or Buried” (4 pages)